Information for Parents

 You can register and login to our Parent Portal here - or at the top of every page - to help keep track of your child's progress while studying with us.
 This is an invaluable tool for many parents and includes information on attendance plus grades awarded for each practical assessment and written assignment.
 Download our user guide here for details on how to register.

-All of our full-time students are allocated a Student Support Tutor (SST) who will support their progress throughout their time with us.
-Our SST’s are committed to ensuring students are able to maximise their individual progress, performance and personal development.
+All of our full-time students are allocated a Progress Tutor who will support their progress throughout their time with us.
+Our Progress Tutors are committed to ensuring students are able to maximise their individual progress, performance and personal development.
 They will help students make the most of their time at Hopwood Hall by giving them support, guidance and lots of encouragement to help them flourish.